php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-unique"></a>
 #### `unique()` {.collection-method}

 The `unique` method returns all of the unique items in the collection.
-The returned collection keeps the original array keys, so in the following example we will use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:
+The returned collection keeps the original array keys, so in this example we'll use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:

     $collection = collect([1, 1, 2, 2, 3, 4, 2]);